yuvaraj91/dbt-snowflake/README.md

 First change the working directory with `cd snowflake` before running and dbt cli commands.

-For example, you can create a table public.people_raw by running
+For example, you can create a table public.places by running

 ```
-dbt seed --select people_raw
+dbt seed --select places
 ```

 ## Integration with Airbyte

 This repo was mainly used for testing the integration with Airbyte.
 For example, the model `people.py` runs after the "EL" part to apply the transformation on "family_name".